 The goals of the project are as follows:

-To improve the engine drawing infrastructure to receive the Camera object instead of just the view-projection matrix of a camera.
-Although this goal is minimally related to game object behaviors, this is a necessary step to include in order to support the growing game engine sophistication.

 To begin defining the GameObject class to encapsulate object behaviors in games.

 To demonstrate the creation of subclasses to the GameObject class to maintain the simplicity of the MyGame level update() function.